NIASKAA/algorPractices/questions/css-questions.md

 * Describe z-index and how stacking context is formed. -it is a property that lets you stack elements on a vertical manner which will overlap things.
 Z-index can only affect elements that have a posistion property though-

-* Describe BFC (Block Formatting Context) and how it works. -It is part of the visual css rendering of a page that block boxes are laid out-
+* Describe BFC (Block Formatting Context) and how it works. -A Css rendering method that wraps around your element like a mini layout-

 * What are the various clearing techniques and which is appropriate for what context? -empty div, clearfix, and overflow method-